SY Aurora: Australasian Antarctic Expedition

-In 1910, she was bought by Douglas Mawson's deputy, Captain John King Davis, for £6,000 for his Australasian Antarctic Expedition.
+In 1910, it was bought by Douglas Mawson's deputy, Captain John King Davis, for £6,000 for his Australasian Antarctic Expedition.
 On 2 December 1911 Aurora departed from Hobart, Australia for Macquarie Island, where a radio relay station was established.
-She left the island on 25 December, arriving at Cape Denison on 8 January 1912, where the main base was built.
-She departed on 19 January, heading west to find a location for the western base, which was eventually sited in what is now known as Queen Mary Land, on 1 February 1912.
+It left the island on 25 December, arriving at Cape Denison on 8 January 1912, where the main base was built.
+It departed on 19 January, heading west to find a location for the western base, which was eventually sited in what is now known as Queen Mary Land, on 1 February 1912.
 After the western party was established on the stable ice shelf, Aurora left on 20 February, arriving in Hobart on 12 March.

 In December 1912, Aurora returned to Cape Denison to find that the sledging expedition of Mawson, Xavier Mertz, and Belgrave Edward Sutton Ninnis was overdue.
 Davis had to pick up the party at the western base and risked the ship being iced in over the winter if he left it too long.
 He waited until 8 February but just after leaving, he received a wireless message asking him to turn back as Mawson had reached the base.
 He turned Aurora around but severe weather prevented the landing boat being put ashore, so, on the evening of 9 February, Davis decided he must steam west to fetch the western base party.
 Aurora reached the western base on 23 February, loaded quickly and headed north, arriving in Hobart on 15 March.

 Over the subsequent months, Davis raised extensive rescue funds, and had Aurora refitted.
 Departing from Hobart on 15 November 1913, Aurora collected the radio relay party under George Ainsworth at Macquarie Island, and sailed on to pick up the relief party at Cape Denison.
-She arrived in Commonwealth Bay on 3 December 1913 and left on 25 December.
-After an extensive coastal exploration and oceanographic work, she arrived back in Australia at Port Adelaide on 26 February 1914.
+It arrived in Commonwealth Bay on 3 December 1913 and left on 25 December.
+After an extensive coastal exploration and oceanographic work, it arrived back in Australia at Port Adelaide on 26 February 1914.

 Imperial Trans-Antarctic Expedition

 In 1914, Sir Ernest Shackleton tasked Aurora to help set up supply depots along the route for his Imperial Trans-Antarctic Expedition.
-After being delayed by sea ice in McMurdo Sound in January 1915, Aurora managed to make her way further south, and sent teams off to set up the depots.
-Eventually she made her way to Discovery Bay on 12 March 1915, where she anchored and continued to offload supplies.
+After being delayed by sea ice in McMurdo Sound in January 1915, Aurora managed to make its way further south, and sent teams off to set up the depots.
+It eventually made its way to Discovery Bay on 12 March 1915, where it anchored and continued to offload supplies.
 In May, Aurora was trapped in the ice, and was carried out to the sea, stranding the men that were setting up the depots.
-She remained trapped in the ice for the better part of a year, drifting some 1600 nautical miles.
+It remained trapped in the ice for the better part of a year, drifting some 1600 nautical miles.
 It was not until 12 February 1916 that the ship escaped from the ice, making it back to Dunedin, New Zealand on 3 April.